AlexAegis/pont/readme.md

 > turned back on) you only get the list of modules that are gonna be
 > executed

+##### Base modules

+Modules listed in the `DOT_BASE_MODULES` variable (space separated) are always treated as selected.
+This can be used to define global dependencies.
+Base modules are placed at the beginning of selected modules, so they are executed earlier.

 #### Conditional dependencies

 Dependencies can be conditional.
 After the dependency statement you can put